U.S. CDC expects hundreds more cases of vaping-related illness

 “Today, I am saddened to announce the death of a second Kansan in association with this outbreak,” the governor said in a statement, noting the man had underlying medical conditions.

-At Tuesday’s subcommittee hearing, Dr. Ngozi Ezike of the Illinois Department of Public Health urged Congress to ban flavored vaping products, “which are particularly targeted to young people.”
+At Tuesday’s subcommittee hearing, Dr. Ngozi Ezike of the Illinois Department of Public Health urged Congress to ban flavoured vaping products, “which are particularly targeted to young people.”

 On Wednesday, the acting commissioner of the Food and Drug Administration will appear before a House Energy and Commerce subcommittee and be asked about the public health threats of e-cigarettes.